 Tiny Prints' photo uploader is very intuitive to use and will make sure that your photos follow you from design to design so you don't have to upload them more than once.
 The design tool integrates with Flickr, Facebook, Picasa, Smugmug, and Shutterfly, so using pictures you've already uploaded to one of those sites is really easy.
 Tiny Prints even partners with a number of professional photographers, so if you've worked with one of those pros you can plug your brand new pictures straight into Tiny Prints designs.

 Like some of the other premium custom card sites we reviewed, Tiny Prints has a professional graphic designer review every order before it is sent to print, checking for potential issues like insufficient photo resolution, cut off faces, misaligned text, or misspellings.
 Our finished card reflected this professional attention, with every detail in line.

-If you'd like to see a proof of your card before you place an order, you can receive a digital proof by email for an additional fee of $4.99.
-If you'd like to see a physical sample, Tiny Prints offers samples for between $1.00 and $3.00 apiece.
+To ensure your card is of the highest quality, you can request a "designer review" for $1.99 per order.
+This will ensure that a team of experts will review your order for spelling, photo quality and more, contacting you after with either design change suggestions or to let you know your order is ready to ship.
+If you'd like to see a proof of your card before your order is sent, you can select to receive both a digital proof by email and a designer review for an additional fee of $6.98.
+If you'd like to see a physical sample of a card you like, Tiny Prints offers samples for between $1.00 and $3.00 apiece.
 Note that any samples you order will use their default image and text, not your personalized information.

 If you are placing an order for wedding stationery through Tiny Prints' wedding site, Wedding Paper Divas, you will receive up to three complimentary digital proofs with your order.